HIPAA Compliance in the Cloud

 According to ClearDATA, there are seven top areas that health businesses need to have firmly in place for HIPAA compliance in the Cloud.
 These topics include using the public Cloud “in several key ways” to improve patients’ care and ensure PHI safety.

 Do you know that the Health Industry is a go-to destination for hackers?
 Health information contains the most complete and accurate personal health information (PHI).
-In the cloud these days, there are concerted efforts to ensure PHI is safe and secure.
+Currently, there are concerted efforts to ensure PHI is safe and secure in the cloud.

 How do you handle Disaster Recovery?
 Would you lose your patient data or can it be hacked in the event of a natural disaster?
 Hurricanes, tornadoes, floods, or fires can and will happen.
 Most cloud providers have methods for securely moving and storing your data across multiple public cloud zones or data centers spread across different geographic regions.